-|a studio kit for jewellery and silver||or look at kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|
+|a studio kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

-You can create attractive finishes on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
-And there are diverse archeological, engineering, geological, home-hobby, and industrial applications.
+Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
+And there are diverse archeological, engineering, geological, hobby, and industrial applications.

 For prices, use the shop link below the menu bar near the top-right of any page.
-They include UK VAT and UK mainland delivery.
+Complete kit prices include a UK-EU voltage and CE-marked motor base, a rotating drum, abrasive or polishing media, comprehensive instructions, UK mainland delivery, UK VAT, and continuing free support from a top-tier international distributor.
 So, no other charges and you can start work straight away.

-|THE KITIKI STUDIO ROTARY TUMBLER KIT: PHOTOS|
+|THE KITIKI STUDIO TUMBLER KIT: PHOTOS|

 To look at the pop-up photos, hold your mouse over the zoom buttons below: you don't need to click.

-The Studio Tumbler Motor Base.
+Studio Tumbler Motor Base.

-The Studio Tumbler With A Plastic Drum.
+Studio Tumbler With An 1150cc Plastic Drum.

-The Studio Plastic 1100gm Drum.
+Studio 1150cc Plastic Drum.

-The Kitiki Stainless-Steel Balls And Planetoids.
+Kitiki Stainless-Steel Balls And Planetoids.

-The Kitiki Stainless-Steel Pins And Rods.
+Kitiki Stainless-Steel Pins And Rods.

-The Kitiki Drum Cleaner.
+Kitiki Drum Cleaner.

-|THE KITIKI STUDIO ROTARY TUMBLER KIT||JEWELLERY AND SILVER|
+|THE KITIKI STUDIO TUMBLER KIT||JEWELLERY, GOLD, AND SILVER|

 The motor is rated at 230V-240V 25W, so can use a regular mains socket.
 It's fully-enclosed inside a vented aluminium case rather than, as with some tumblers, exposed at one end: so it's less prone to damage and damp, and takes up less space.

-Including the barrel, it measures 200mm x 130mm x 200mm high, weighs about 2kg, and comes with a 1.8 metre cable ending in a UK 3-pin plug.
+Including the barrel, it measures 200mm x 130mm x 200mm high, weighs about 3kg, and comes with a 1.8 metre cable ending in a UK 3-pin plug.
 Plastic protectors stop the tumbler marking your work-top, or slowly creeping and falling off.

 The instructions for all the tumblers and polishers can be printed here, using the instructions link below the menu bar near the top of the page.